 The healthcare reform law transformed this reality.
 Women can no longer be charged more than men for the same policy, and coverage is guaranteed issue — you can’t be denied or charged more due to your health history.
 Additionally, Medicaid expansion and the repeal of the ACA’s individual mandate penalty have given women more avenues through which to obtain healthcare coverage.

+More than 97 million women had health insurance coverage in the United States during 2021.
+However, one in 10 women are still uninsured.
 Here, we will take a closer look at three health insurance coverage options for obtaining the best women’s health services: ACA plans, short-term medical plans and Medicaid.

 1. How ACA Plans Cover Women